DeNardoLab/BehaviorDEPOT/README.md

 # BehaviorDEPOT

-BehaviorDEPOT is currently pre-release and is undergoing a substantial update that should be released late-Aug 2021.
+BehaviorDEPOT is currently pre-release and is undergoing a substantial update that should be released late-Aug 2021 (v1.0)

-Repository for BehaviorDEPOT pipeline app files and source code
+Demo data is now avaiable that can be used to test installation, classifiers, and modules.
+Due to limitations on file size, the original video file (necessary to run the analysis module from scratch) is not available on Github but can be downloaded from: https://drive.google.com/file/d/1SC1w37i0pgUdB_-ShLc-LCrIKkbUh9va/view?usp=sharing

 **Patch Notes v0.51**
 - Updated smoothing algorithm to better perform on behavior videos